crate/cratedb-guide/docs/integrate/node-red/mqtt-tutorial.md

 (node-red-tutorial)=
-# Ingesting MQTT messages into CrateDB using Node-RED
+# Load MQTT messages into CrateDB using Node-RED

 :::{article-info}
 ---